-Equipment which is manufactured in accordance with this Guideline may require the use of technology which is protected by patent rights in Australia.
+Equipment which is manufactured to comply with this Standard may require the use of technology which is protected by patent rights in Australia.
 Questions about the availability of such technology, under licence or otherwise, should be directed to the patent holder or Australian licensee (if known) or through enquiry at IP Australia which incorporates the Patent, Designs and Trade Marks Offices.
 Further information can be found at www.ipaustralia.gov.au.